scripthookvdotnet/scripthookvdotnet/README.md

 ## Downloads
 The stable builds can be downloaded from the [Releases](https://github.com/scripthookvdotnet/scripthookvdotnet/releases) page.
 You need to use the ASI file and the DLL files for APIs in an archive of the same version as the internal structure can be changed without notice.
+**If you use the game version v1.0.3258.0, use the nightly version `nightly.89` or later (see below for nightly version details), or downgrade the game to v1.0.3179.0 or earlier! `v3.6.0` and all the earlier stable versions have compatibility issues with v1.0.3258.0!**

 For newer builds, check out the [Nightly Builds](https://github.com/scripthookvdotnet/scripthookvdotnet-nightly/releases).
 You don't have to sign in to GitHub to download nightly releases.
 Here is some of the notes you should be aware of when using a nightly version (from v3.6.0):
 * The default API version for raw scripts is changed from v2 from v3.
     * If you have raw scripts without an API version notation by file name, you will need to specify in nightly versions.
 You can specify a API version by adding a dot and a version number right before the extention name (e.g. `Script.cs` to `Script.2.cs`).